salsa-rs/salsa/book/src/tutorial/parser.md

 Salsa uses the [red-green algorithm](../reference/algorithm.md) to decide when to re-execute a function.
 The short version is that a tracked function is re-executed if either (a) it directly reads an input, and that input has changed, or (b) it directly invokes another tracked function and that function's return value has changed.
-In the case of `parse_statements`, it directly reads `ProgramSource::text`, so if the text changes, then the parser will re-execute.
+In the case of `parse_statements`, it directly reads `SourceProgram::text`, so if the text changes, then the parser will re-execute.

 By choosing which functions to mark as `#[tracked]`, you control how much reuse you get.
 In our case, we're opting to mark the outermost parsing function as tracked, but not the inner ones.